RenzoCab/Project_2-Probabilistic-Wind-Power-Forecasting/README.md

-# Wind Power Generation
+# Energy Generation

-This is respiratory for the project's code, documents.
+This is respiratory for the project's code and documentation.